mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 If you've found a good writer, congratulations, you're done!

 More commonly with writers you've hired on a trial basis, you have to face the unpleasant business of terminating the relationship.
-The next section explains how to do this cordially and professionally:
+The next section explains how to do this cordially and professionally.

 ---